 Saving money on health insurance involves choosing the right health insurance policy for your needs at the cheapest available price.
 By selecting a plan that fits your needs, you will find that you can actually save money instead of just choosing the plan with the most affordable premium.

 What is the difference between short-term and individual health insurance?

 The main difference between the two health insurance plans is coverage and cost.
-Short-term health insurance will be significantly cheaper when compared to an individual plan but will not cover all the essential health benefits.
+Short-term health insurance is typically cheaper when compared to an individual plan but will not cover all the essential health benefits.

 Plan information and comparisons are based on the respective insurer websites, including National General.
 We obtained rating and customer satisfaction information from AM Best and the NAIC.